annie0sc/gdp-happy-health/Design Data/Contributions/Bharath/README.md

 Time alotted : 4hrs = 1hr in class + 3hrs out of the class = Worth 300 points

 ## Half Day 2:
-- On 10/21 /2020 , I have attended class via zoom in which we had glance over the acceptance crteria of Sprint 3.
+- On 10/28 /2020 , I have attended class via zoom in which we had glance over the acceptance crteria of Sprint 3.
 One of the individuals from our group demonstrated to the rest of the group the current status of the latest mockups.
 Eventually, one of the individuals from our group gave the demo on the current state of the live app and also made some adjustments to the app based on the review of the Monday class.
-- We also collaborated  with design architecture team and had chance to work on models of user and admin pages which is still continuing
+- We also collaborated  with design architecture team and had chance to work on html pages and navigation bars
 - We sent it  https://app.vidgrid.com/view/ub0mcO5MDKYd  to our professor as part of the client demo video before submitting it to the client.
-In the video we included just that part of the google sheet and clarified it respectively.
+In the video we included 3 pages related to the user are deployed and one admin page is also deployed
 - Video sent link :

 - https://github.com/annie0sc/gdp-happy-health/blob/master/Design%20Data/Contributions/Bharath/Screenshot%20(40).png